AudioKit/DunneAudioKit/Sources/DunneAudioKit/DunneAudioKit.docc/Sampler Audio Unit and Node.md

 The **Sampler** class also includes utility functions to assist with loading sample data into the underlying C++ `Sampler` object (using **AVAudioFile**).

-Additional utility functions are implemented in separate files as Swift *extensions*. `Sampler+SFZ.swift` adds a rudimentary facility to load whole sets of samples by interpreting a [SFZ file](https://en.wikipedia.org/wiki/SFZ_(file_format)).
+Additional utility functions are implemented in separate files as Swift *extensions*. `Sampler+SFZ.swift` adds a rudimentary facility to load whole sets of samples by interpreting a SFZ file; read more about those in <doc:Sampler-SFZ-files>.